Autodesk-Forge/Data_Exchange_Samples/2.Access_Data/samples/data.exchange.explorer/README.md

 Open the browser: [http://localhost:3000](http://localhost:3000).

-## Packages used
+### Packages used

-The [Autodesk Forge](https://www.npmjs.com/package/forge-apis) packages is included by default.
-Some other non-Autodesk packaged are used, including [express](https://www.npmjs.com/package/express) and [multer](https://www.npmjs.com/package/multer) for upload.
+The [Autodesk Forge](https://www.npmjs.com/package/forge-apis) packages are included by default.
+Some other non-Autodesk packages are also used, including [express](https://www.npmjs.com/package/express) and [multer](https://www.npmjs.com/package/multer) for upload operations.

-# Further Reading
+## Further Reading

 Documentation: